jonasfranz/drone-crowdin/DOCS.md

 Use the Crowdin plugin to update translation files.

+**Caveat**: Please note currently the instructions below are for Drone 0.8

 You must provide in your configuration:

 * `project_identifier` - Identifier of your Crowdin project (also available as secret  `CROWDIN_IDENTIFIER`)